SouwMarcelus/accelego-test/README.md

 >
 ```

-And due to limitations of `reqres`'s API, register or login method can only work using one these `email`s:
+And due to limitations of `reqres`'s API, register or login method can only work using one these emails:

 ```js
 [